pfalcon/ScratchABlock/docs/PseudoC-spec.md

 (Macros and pragmas are not yet implemented.)

-The idea of dealing with conditional flags as use in conditional jump instructions used in many architectures is to maintain and assign explicitly to virtual registers representing conditinal flags.
+The idea of dealing with conditional flags (as used in conditional jump instructions in many architectures) is to maintain and assign explicitly to virtual registers representing these conditinal flags.
 For example, x86's Z flag can be named ``$Z``, ``$z``, ``$flags_z``, etc.
-Potentially, it can be named even ``$flags.Z`` (i.e. structure field syntax, likely, bitfield).
+Potentially, it can be named even ``$flags.Z`` (i.e. structure field syntax - likely, a bitfield).

 As an example, x86 ``cmp eax, ebx`` instruction's effect on Z flag could be represented as: